Enterprise Video Explosion

 Wainhouse Research concludes that those seeking to champion the implementation of video within their organisation should pay specific attention to the communications priorities of top management and implement technology solutions best-suited to address the key issues they have identified.

-Future-proofing video technology investments needs to be a key consideration, so look for solutions that feature an “open” architecture for integrating with other technology solutions.
+Future-proofing video technology investments needs to be a key consideration.
+Therefore look for solutions that feature an “open” architecture for integrating with other technology solutions.

 When To Invest?